TyeYeah/SimpleBlindSig/README.md

 ## Why these

-From the so-called Undergraduate Science and Technology Project As you know, Blind Signature, Blockchain, Differential Privacy and Homomorphic Encryption are four research directions in Information Security
+From the so-called Undergraduate Science and Technology Project.

+As you know, Blind Signature, Blockchain, Differential Privacy and Homomorphic Encryption are four research directions in Information Security.

 This is a sample of blind signature

 ## Project Structure